Missouri woman accused of leaving 4 dogs to die in hot car in Florida

 NEW SMYRNA BEACH, Fla.
 (AP) — A 25-year-old Missouri woman is accused of leaving four dogs locked in a hot car while she had lunch in a central Florida restaurant.

-The woman told investigators she checked on the dogs once during the meal.
-She remained in the Volusia County Jail on Friday morning.
-Bond was set at $10,000.
+She told investigators she checked on the dogs once during the meal.

+The woman, who has yet to be formally charged, remains in custody at Volusia County Jail on a $10,000 bond.